JoshTickles/PowerShell/FMS_LE_Cert/README.md

 Ask nicely if you need support.
 If you are TTS, find me in slack.

+USE AT YOUR OWN RISK ----
+I am not responsible for your data should this script fail, and cause data loss, your server to implode, your hair to catch fire, etc.
+Any support given by myself is done so in good faith, though I may not be able to support everything you are trying to achieve.

 ## Installation

 1. Open PowerShell console as an Administrator: